So what happens in . . . .Year 5?

 Bring in a healthy snack for morning break such as Fruit to help keep you going until lunch time!

-We have PE on Wednesdays.
+We have PE on Monday and Fridays.
 It’s easier to just bring your PE kit in and leave it in school but if you do take it home then make sure it’s in class for those days.
-You can find out what our PE kit consists of on .. .
+You can find out what our PE kit consists of by clicking here.
 Those with long hair, please have your hair tied back on PE days and ensure any earrings are removed or covered.

 Your homework will be set via google classroom on a Thursday and it is due back by the following Tuesday.
 As well as weekly maths you have a Topic Homework overview where there are lots of activities for you to have a go at.
 Each half term there is a new overview based on our topic.